vanheeringen-lab/seq2science/docs/content/results.md

 ### Supporting tracks ###
 Track depicting the GC-percentage and the softmasked regions of the genome are generated, similarly to [MakeHub](https://github.com/Gaius-Augustus/MakeHub).

-## UCSC genome browser ##
-If you move the *trackhub* folder to a web-accessible location, you can upload the URL to the `hub.txt` file on the [UCSC genome browser](https://genome-euro.ucsc.edu/cgi-bin/hgHubConnect#unlistedHubs) to gain access to your personalized hub!

-If you don't have access to a web-accessible location, the bigwig files can be manually uploaded on a UCSC trackhub, as long as the assembly used is recognized by UCSC.

-## Integrative Genomics Viewer ##
-[IGV](https://software.broadinstitute.org/software/igv/) is a locally run genome browser with baseline functionalities for read and sequence inspection.
-It is an excellent alternative for quick jobs or if you do not have access to a (large enough) web-accessible location.